Joint Rent Group - 2025 Minutes

 Jonathan confirmed that year-end figures should be finalised by end of the month.

-JRG102 Bathroom programme - Alan confirmed that still in progress and will confirm numbers after year-end figures available.
-Might be difficult to specify the number of bathrooms over 20 years old as when run report for renewals, past data isn’t available so if refused then get put onto programme in a couple of years’ time.
-Number of pathways for bathroom renewals to happen - capital programme, Building service officer referrals or tenant requests.
-There is scrutiny when tenants request if not near renewal date.
-Alan will provide figures requested and info of the different renewal routes so that tenants can understand this better before discussing increasing numbers.
+JRG102 Bathroom programme – Alan confirmed that work is still in progress and will confirm numbers after year-end figures are available.
+It may be difficult to specify the number of bathrooms over 20 years old as past data for renewals is not always available; if refused then added to programme in a couple of years.
+Renewal pathways include the capital programme, Building Services Officer referrals or tenant requests.
+Scrutiny is applied when tenants request renewals if not near scheduled renewal date.
+Alan will provide figures and explain different renewal routes to tenants before discussing increasing numbers.

-JRG094 Lock-up review – Beata went thro the update provided on the lock-up review.
-Agreed to keep on agenda as is interest in outcomes but just quarterly progress updates.
-Harry confirmed is an issue tenants are interested in and gets raised a lot.
-June also raised the poor condition of the lock-ups off Durban Avenue and Beata will have a look at these.
+JRG094 Lock-up review – Beata went through the update provided.
+Agreed to keep on agenda as there is interest in outcomes but only quarterly progress updates.
+Harry confirmed this is an issue tenants are interested in.
+June raised the poor condition of the lock-ups off Durban Avenue; Beata will review these.

-Nicola went through the written update provided.
-In terms of the Council budget saving option which reduces 2 FTE, she is still looking to maximise the live monitoring and will share details once known and after staff and Trade union consultation.
-Will still have 24/7 recording and looking at peak times for incidents and want to focus live monitoring on them.
+Nicola went through the written update.
+Regarding the Council budget saving option which reduces 2 FTE, she is looking to maximise live monitoring and will share details once known and after staff and Trade Union consultation.
+24/7 recording will remain and focus will be on peak times for incidents.

-Q4 figures not available but Nicola gave a verbal update on current position.
-Still moving in positive direction and as of yesterday (9/4) had 141 voids so have met target of 150 by 31/3.
-Average relet time is also down to 25 days.
-Only 11 properties been void for over 12 months now.
-184 tenancies been terminated but 248 been let which includes new builds but still reduces overall void numbers.
-Still have some meter issues and got appointments for engineers to attend but issue is they often cancel.
+Q4 figures not available but Nicola gave a verbal update.
+As of 9 April, there were 141 voids, meeting the target of 150 by 31 March.
+Average relet time down to 25 days.
+Only 11 properties void for over 12 months.
+184 tenancies terminated but 248 let, including new builds, reducing overall void numbers.
+Some meter issues remain with engineer appointments often cancelled.

 Date of Next Meetings